Power, connectivity, and opportunity

 From Solar to Smartphones

-The Challenge: Closing the digital gap
+Closing the digital gap

-In Africa, the smartphone is the primary gateway to the internet.
-Economic life is increasingly online: The mobile industry represented 7% ($140 billion) of Africa’s GDP in 2023, and is expected to reach $170 billion by 2030.
+Second only to lighting, smartphones are the most ubiquitous and impactful appliance in everyday life.
+In Africa, as in the rest of the world, the smartphone is the primary gateway to the internet and communications.
+Economic life is increasingly online: the mobile industry represented 7% ($140 billion) of Africa’s GDP in 2023, and is expected to reach $170 billion by 2030.

 Nonetheless, financial barriers to smartphone access still keep billions of people offline.
 The digital divide is most pronounced for women, low-income families, and young people — the very groups who stand to benefit most from connectivity.
 Without smartphones, people are cut off from education, work, healthcare, and participation in public life.

-Working Together: Powering affordable connection
+Powering affordable connection

 Sun King began by powering homes and businesses with solar systems delivered through Pay-As-You-Go financing, allowing families to pay in small instalments over time and overcome high upfront costs.
 Now, we’re making smartphones affordable in the same way, and removing one of the biggest barriers to digital access.